timothyshen213/timothyshen213.github.io/README.md

 To identify possible factors that are significant to the success of a Disney+ show, we ran **Logistic Regression**, **Linear Regression**, and *k-NN** across 7000+ Dinsey+ show dataset.
 It was found that certification (ie PG-13) leads to an increase in both audience rating and popularity, while genre showed little significance.

 Authored with Aurora Travers, Hugo Moncada, Maha Shafaeen, and Jeff Lee

+## Writing

+**Literature Review** (March 2023): A review on the potential benefits and limitations of incorporating mobile phone data in estimating sociodemographic attributes in low-income countries.

+**Science Article** (March 2023): An article on recent innovations in machine learning pertaining to assisting targeted humanitarian aid in low-income countries.